-Keeping in view the reliability requirements, three Receiving Sub-stations are proposed to be set up for the line.
+Keeping in view the reliability requirements, two Receiving Sub-stations are proposed to be set up for the line.
 This is an economical solution without compromising reliability.
-It is proposed to avail power supply for traction as well as auxiliary services from the following grid sub-stations of M/s TATA Power Company, M/s Maharashtra State Electricity Transmission Co.
-Ltd. (MSETCL) & M/s Reliance Infrastructure Ltd (RIL) at 220, 110 & 100 kV voltage through cable feeders:
+It is proposed to avail power supply for traction as well as auxiliary services from the following grid sub-stations of M/s Reliance Infrastructure Ltd (RIL) at 220, 110 & 100 kV voltage through cable feeders: